Chase22/chasenet/content/about-website/2023-08-21_restructuring-and-learning/index.md

 I honestly don't use RSS (yet), and don't know how many people do, but it was easy to set up, and now it's there

 ## Restructuring
-I love keeping my code somewhat clean and workable, main reason why i'm not writing all of this in pure html.
+I love keeping my code somewhat clean and workable, main reason why I'm not writing all of this in pure html.
-So i moved some files around, extracted the comment box and extracted the visitor counter into a separate js file.
+So I moved some files around, extracted the comment box and extracted the visitor counter into a separate js file.

 *Funfact:* Ublock will straight up block any js file called `pagestats.js`.
 So I renamed the file [viewcount.js](https://github.com/Chase22/chasenet/blob/3a6457852bebe81fcbe49cb6df3e1ed238cfa2d1/static/scripts/viewcount.js)